karkman/MetagenomeCourse2019/MetagenomePart3.md

 ```

 ## Run centrifuge
-“classification engine that enables rapid, accurate and sensitive labeling of reads and quantification of species on desktop computers”.
-Read more from [here](http://biorxiv.org/content/early/2016/05/25/054965).
+_Centrifuge: rapid and sensitive classification of metagenomic sequences._ Read more from [here](http://biorxiv.org/content/early/2016/05/25/054965).

 Remember to set the environmental variable pointing to the centrifuge folder as shown in [MetagenomeInstallations](MetagenomeInstallations.md).